" The greater part of our happiness or misery depends upon our dispositions, and not upon our circumstances". - Martha Washington

 12,000 square foot mansion double the size of Governors palace in Williamsburg.

-The home originally looked like this below with a lead zinc flat roof.
+The home originally looked like this below with a lead flat roof.

 We took in a video and listened to some history of the mansion before we went to the area of the ruins.